Political Economy of Fascist Politics: Consequences and Resistance

-Students will study the historical roots of 20th and 21st century anti-fascism along with characteristics of anarchism which informs the practices of anti-fascists.
-As a counter-movement resistant to fascist politics, anti-fascism’s rationale, internal structuring, and strategies will be analyzed.
-This aspect of the program considers liberal and socialist political economy responses to antifa (an abbreviation for "anti-fascist") and anarchism.
+Students can anticipate studying the historical roots of 20th and 21st century anti-fascism along with key characteristics of anarchism which inform the ideal practices of anti-fascists.
+As a counter-movement resistant to fascist politics, anti-fascism’s rationale, internal structuring, and strategies are analyzed.
+This aspect of the program considers various political economy orientations in relation historical fascism, far-right extremism, and anti-fascism.

-Students should plan for regular background readings and short writing assignments in preparation for text-based seminars and workshops.
-Students can expect to collaborate in small groups to research and present contemporary examples of the political economy of fascist politics.
+Students should plan for regular background readings and short writing assignments in preparation for text-based seminars and workshops as well as collaborating in small learning groups.
 As a cumulative project with faculty guidance, students will develop and present an academic research paper on a topic of their choosing related to the themes of this program.
-As an outcome of this program, students should anticipate leaving with a more informed understanding of contemporary politics and economics.

 political economy, political science, history, law and public policy, education, and public service